mko-x/docker-nginx-proxy/README.md

 ### Info
 The time a worker will hold a connection to a client without a request in seconds.
 ### Default 60

+## GLOB_UPSTREAM_IDLE_CONNECTIONS
+### Info
+The number of connections to the upstream backend services that will be kept idle at maximum from nginx.
+It's turned off by default but with setting a value like 20 - there are always some idle connections available.
+This reduces the amount of HTTP/TCP connections that need to be created from scratch.
+This avoids the so called [HTTP Heavy Lifting](http://nginx.com/blog/http-keepalives-and-web-performance/)
+### Default 0

 ## GLOB_TMPL_MODE
 ### Info